 In loving memory of Tim McLaurin*

-*Tim died in 2002 and I cried when I heard the news.
-It was the first time I lost someone whom I considered a mentor though I never told him in person that he mentored me.
-This is the story of how that happened.
+I cried when I heard the news.
+It was the first time I lost a mentor.
+I cried over that loss but I cried harder because I never told him about the day he gave me hope as a writer.
+This is the story of how he changed my life and convinced me to keep clacking away.
+Thank you Tim.

-The teacher was an eccentric ex-Marine, ex-Peace Corps volunteer, former snake-handling carnival freak novelist name Tim McLaurin.
+The teacher… Tim McLaurin.
 Tim brought a couple of snakes to class once–a king snake and a rattlesnake–and I remember one classmate conceding his intense phobia of snakes was getting the better of him so he jumped out of the (second story) window and took the rest of the afternoon off (i.e. he was fine).
 This seemed excessive as he was sitting nearer to the door than the window.
 Writers!

 One of Tim’s old carnie tricks was to extract venom from the rattler with a wine glass.
 If you ever get a chance to see this, take it.
 A snake with its fangs hanging over the fragile lip of a wineglass, a slow dribble of liquid pooling in the base.
 Tim’s deft hand holding the snake tight, his thumb pressed firmly into the back of the snake’s head.
 Tim completed the spectacle by opening a can of Schiltz Malt Liquor, pouring it over the venom, and drinking it all down.